cmdjs/specification/docs/module-draft.md

 This specification addresses how modules should be written.
 The modules are designed for **browser-based** environment:

-- Modules are singletons
+- Modules are singletons.
-- Modules have an implicitly isolated lexical scope.
 - Execution must be lazy.
 - Modules may have cyclic dependencies.

 ## Define

 A module is defined with `define` keyword, `define` is a Function, it accepts a function, object, array, and string as the factory.

-- **none-function* factory, the exported API is the data of the factory.
+- **none-function** factory, the exported API is the data of the factory.
 - functional factory must only contain three parameters, which are `require`, `exports` and `module`, the exported API is the data on `exports`.